ICE train at Berlin Hbf

 Fares start at €59.90 in a mini cabin or 4-berth couchettes, €109.90 in a 2-bed sleeper or €159.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, a bit more fiddly, same prices).
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, a bit more fiddly, same prices).
 Booking opens up to 6 months ahead and you print your own ticket.

-This is a really lovely journey, through the mountains of Austria then along the Sava river between Ljubljana and Zagreb.
+This is a lovely journey, through the mountains of Austria then along the Sava river between Ljubljana and Zagreb.
 The railjet train has a restaurant car, power sockets at all seats & free WiFi.
 The Sava has no catering car, so bring your own food & drink.

 If you'd like a morning in Munich, there's a later 12:18 EuroCity train direct to Lesce-Bled, Ljubljana and Zagreb.

-Fares start at €39.90 in 2nd class or €69.90 in 1st class.
+Fares start at €39.99 in 2nd class or €69.99 in 1st class.
 Fares vary like air fares, so book ahead.

 Book this train at the German Railways website int.bahn.de, or you can use www.thetrainline.com to keep all your bookings in one place.

 Booking opens up to 6 months ahead.
-You print your own ticket or can show it on your laptop or phone.
 I recommend registering when prompted, so you can log on at any time and check or reprint tickets.
+You print your own ticket or can show it on your phone.

 Option 4, Hamburg to Ljubljana & Zagreb using the Hamburg-Vienna sleeper, morning in Vienna, EuroCity train to Zagreb.